shabin5785/docker-learnings/Readme_3.md

 - docker service command replaces run command in swarm. ( may be done to not break run command)

-- "docker service create" to create a new service based on an image.
+- "docker service create" to create a new service based on an image. docker service create alpine ( create a service based on alpine linux) as we have only one node as of now the above one creates a service wiht one replica service command will create the container and name it based on service name and take care of configuring it.